MODM Clinical Trials Coordination

 Essential prerequisite:

-Prerequisites in Statistics: Level L3 Health Engineering.
+Prerequisites in Statistics: Bachelor's degree in Health Engineering.

 Objectives